-Form 1C calculates the entered Administrative Costs by a formula to determine the percentage of the allocation amount that is considered

-Administrative Costs.
-If the percentage is over 5%, print Form 1C and justify the overage in the space provided and send with the budget.
+Form 1C calculates the entered administrative costs to determine the percentage of the allocation amount that is considered administrative costs.
+If the percentage is over 5%, print Form 1C and enter an explanation of the overage in the space provided and submit with the budget.